llimllib/deeplearning-go/NOTES.md

   - the implementation they're referring to is the `main` function, I found this surprising a bit, and had to discover what they meant by reading the github code.
 - `np.doc` instead of `np.dot` on pg 92
   - https://github.com/maxpumperla/deep_learning_and_the_game_of_go/pull/105
+- random usage of the `six` module despite limiting to python 3
+  - `input` is `input` in all versions of python 3, for example
+- so many uses of "just"... for things that are quite complex!
+- the book shows using pickle to load the mnist data, but it's stored in the repo as an `npz` file and the github code has somewhat been modified to match, but not entirely

 TODO: